ethereum/EIPs/SIPS/sip-53.md

 Once the maturity date is reached, the oracle must be consulted and the outstanding options resolved to pay out 1 sUSD each, or nothing.
 At their discretion, any user with a positive balance of options can then exercise them to obtain whatever payout they are owed.
+At the maturity date, any collected fees are paid out to the fee pool and the market creator.

 #### Oracle Snapshot